vermo7en/GSCopywriting/src/pages/faq.md

           intro video call, an interview, a questionnaire and some back and forth communication for technical purposes.
 After that, we can go as fast as you need.
-      - title: Can you share some samples?
+      - title: What makes your copy so effective?
         content: |
           Yes of course!
 I am happy to share samples on request.
     grid_cols: two